cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/transformer/practical.md

 ---

-## Homework - Agentic AI Implementation
+## Homework - Single LLM Agent Implementation

 The assignment focuses on extending the previous homework for session 8 on Reinforcement Learning to implement an LLM-based agent to solve the same problem.
 Your previous task was exploring the environments in the [Gymnasium platform](https://gymnasium.farama.org/) and solving a particular one with Reinforcement Learning.
 This time you will solve the same problem with a LLM-agent.
 Ideally, you can report a comparison of both approaches.